david4972/INOV-Inc./README.md

 - Domestic & International transactions
 - Formal Crypto Banking
 - Lending
-- Checking and Savings Account
+- Checking and Savings Account Management

 My name is David Okoronkwo.
 I am a Finance Major and Economics Minor at Quinnipiac University in Hamden, Connecticut.
 Over the past year, Three of my friends and I began working on INOV.